 Because licensing requirements for social workers vary from state to state, they impact when and where an individual can practice.
 Most states require licensing or certification for nonclinical social workers who have earned an undergraduate degree.
 Since some don’t, however, individuals should research the requirements of the state where they plan to practice prior to graduation so they can plan accordingly.

-Different Paths, One Goal
+BSW vs. MSW: Different Paths, One Goal

 Several degree paths can lead to a rewarding career in social work, including earning an MSW without a BSW.
-But whether students are intent on pursuing a clinical social work role after earning an MSW or simply interested in completing an undergraduate degree and landing an entry-level job in the field, their primary goal is the same: to help improve the lives and well-being of others marginalized by society or struggling to cope with a major life challenge.
+But whether students are intent on pursuing a clinical social work role after earning an MSW or simply interested in completing an undergraduate degree and landing an entry-level job in the field, their primary goal is the same: to help improve the lives and well-being of those who are marginalized by society or struggling to cope with a major life challenge.

-University of Nevada, Reno’s online Master of Social Work program is designed to help people interested in advanced social work roles prepare for successful and impactful careers.
-Students need not have a bachelor’s in social work to apply; we encourage individuals with degrees in fields such as social sciences, humanities, research or human biology to investigate our program.
 UNR’s coursework can deepen your knowledge and elevate your skill set to prepare you to expertly handle any social work situation that may come your way.
 Learn how you can take a key step toward pursuing an immensely rewarding career.

-Recommended Readings:
+Recommended Readings

 What Can I Do With a Master’s in Social Work?